LordTony/MMBN3-Perfect/README.md

 ## Current Research Goal

-- Find out how to make the giga chip reward use the normal checkboard swipe effect
+- Why won't the Punk chip show up in the library?

 ## How to build / use / install